-All puppies go through a nipping stage, but as a dog parent, you might find that you need some help to re-direct your Boston Terrier nipping.
+All puppies go through a nipping stage, but as a dog parent, you might find that you need some help to re-direct your Boston Terrier’s nipping behaviour.

-Naturally, your Boston Terrier puppy will outgrow this stage on her own.
-However, if you keep calm and follow the training below… you can survive your Boston’s puppyhood with fewer “ouch”s!
+This is what I’ll help you with here.
+Keep calm and follow the training below, so you can survive your Boston’s puppyhood with fewer “ouch”s! 🙂

 Puppies like to chew and bite!